 In 1995, Mr. Hegg served as Master of Ceremonies for the Sioux Falls Municipal Band and became their director in 1996 and 1997.
 In 1997, the Spirit of Madison Marching Band performed in the Rose Bowl Parade in Pasadena, California.
 Mr. Hegg was the director of bands at Dakota State University from 2001 until his retirement in 2009.
 Prior to that, he was a former president and secretary-treasurer of the South Dakota Bandmasters Association.
 In 2003, he was awarded the National Citation for Music by the National Federation of High Schools.
 In March of 2012, Mr. Hegg was inducted into the South Dakota Band Masters Hall of Fame.

 Mr. Hegg was very active in the communities of the schools that he taught.
 He directed church choirs, dozens of plays and musicals, and organized a gospel group in Beresford for which he sang, wrote songs, and played guitar.
 Mr. Hegg was a charter member of the Optimist Club in Dell Rapids and held the office of District Lieutenant Governor.
 He served on the Madison School Board and was president of the St. John Lutheran Church congregation in Madison.

 Mr. Hegg passed away on June 23, 2012.
 He is survived by his wife, Barbara of Sioux Falls and his three sons, Jeremy, Jason (daughter Allison), and Jonathon of Sioux Falls.
 His legacy and passion for the love of music lives on through his sons (the Hegg Brothers) and all of the students, schools, and communities that he influenced throughout his life.

-Congratulations to our Watchdog Hall of Fame Academics/Achievement inductee, Dr. Peter Larsen!
+Congratulations to the family of Mr. Dennis Hegg, our Watchdog Hall of Fame Fine Arts inductee!